doscontainer/doscontainer/README.md

 upgrade to VGA later on, or swap in a newer version of your mouse driver across thousands of disk images in a single go.

+## Current status

+At the time of this writing, I'm consolidating my previous misguided attempt at organization into this cargo workspace-based repository.
+Misguided?
+Indeed: I had all my crates in their own repositories and hosted my own Cargo registry to integrate the whole lot into builds.
+As it turns out, workspaces are a lot easier in a case like this.

+So that's where I am now: shoveling code over from my now private repos into this one, adjusting code as I go because I keep learning as I go.
+So for all intents and purposes, do treat this code base as **BADLY BROKEN** and very much incomplete for now.
+I'll make a release once the main branch here is capable of doing something useful with PC-DOS 1.00 again.
+That'll also be the point where I start a workflow with tickets and feature branches to invite outside contribution.